-Trichotillomania is the compulsive pulling of one's hair.
-These individuals are not able to resist the overwhelming impulse that strikes them to pull their hair, even though they want to.
-Someone with this disorder will try to stop on their many times, but the compulsions and impulses are too strong to ignore.
-It's estimated that less than 2% of adolescents and adults suffer from this disorder, which is why many people don't even know that it exists until they experience it firsthand.
+Someone with trichotillomania may try to stop pulling hair on their many times, but the compulsions and impulses are often too strong to ignore.
+It's estimated that less than 2% of adolescents and adults live with this disorder, which may be why many people don't even know that it exists until they experience it firsthand.

-Though it is focused on pulling hair out on the scalp, eyebrows or eyelids, compulsive pulling of any body hair could be considered trichotillomania as well.
-It's important to watch for the signs and symptoms of this disorder because it can cause a lot of stress and problems in the individual's life if it is left untreated for too long.
-That's because the hair pulling can result in baldness, which increases the shame and guilt that the individual feels when they engage in the compulsion.
-For younger sufferers, this can be even more dangerous.they engage in the compulsion.
-For younger sufferers, this can be even more dangerous.
+Though it is generally focused on pulling hair out on the scalp, eyebrows or eyelids, trichotillomania can cause compulsive pulling of any body hair.
+It's often important to watch for the signs and symptoms of this disorder because it may lead to serious consequences if left untreated for too long.
+Excessive hair pulling can result in baldness, which may cause significant emotional distress and interfere an individual’s ability to function.

 Getting Help For Hair Pulling Disorder

 If you or someone you know show signs of hair-pulling disorder, it can be beneficial to speak with both a physician and a mental health professional, like a therapist.
 Seeking a medical opinion can help you make sure that the symptoms you're experiencing aren't the result of an underlying medical condition or side effects of medication you're taking.
 A mental health professional can help you understand what might be driving you to pull your hair, what you can do to halt the behavior, and other solutions that might help address underlying emotions in a healthier way.